k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/22_broadway_summary_exercise.md

 In this exercise you will do the following:

 * Create a reference table and populate it using a Broadway flow.
-* Create a Logical Unit including 4 tables whereby all of them will be populated by Broadway flows.
+* Create a Logical Unit including 4 tables whereby all tables are populated by Broadway flows.
 * Perform data manipulations using various Actors, for example:
-  * Lookup the data from a reference table.
+  * Looking up the data in a reference table.
-  * Concatenate the values of separate columns.
+  * Concatenating the values of separate columns.
-  * Update the data format.
+  * Updating the data format.
-  * Perform some checks using JavaScript.
+  * Performing checks using JavaScript.
-  * Read from a file and write into a file.
+  * Reading from a file and writing into a file.
 * Practice various Broadway features such as:
   * Transactions, to save the data of the Reference table.
-  * Error Handling, to fail the flow if the data is not found in the lookup.
+  * Error Handling, to fail a flow if the data is not found in the lookup.
   * Inner flow, to invoke one flow from another.
   * Setup SFTP listener, to invoke a flow that reads data from a file.
 * Perform Fabric commands via Broadway.
-* Publish the data from Fabric to Kafka topic.
+* Publish the data from Fabric to a Kafka topic.
 * Write into a target DB while handling DB errors.